charlesreid1/flaskadillo/Readme.md

 ## What is flaskadillo?

-This repo has a couple of branches/tags that demonstrate some of Flask's capabilities.
+This repo has a couple of folders that demonstrate some of Flask's capabilities.

 The ILLO will cover: